hssling/tb-delay-multi-method-analysis/README.md

 - `environment.yml`, `requirements.txt`: dependencies for reproducing analyses and document builds.
 - `LIVING_REVIEW.md`: guide for quarterly reruns and (optional) automation setup.
 - `LICENSE`: license for this repository.
+- `data/` (not tracked): see `data/README.md` for required local inputs; raw/intermediate data are intentionally excluded from version control.

 ## Usage
 - Cite this repo link in the manuscript for access to figures and submission artefacts.